Leron Black: High school career

-College career
+College playing career

 In his first career start on January 21, 2015, Black posted a double-double in a win against Purdue with 15 points and a career high 13 rebounds, becoming the first Illinois player since Lowell Hamilton to post a double-double in his first career start.

 On October 8, 2015, it was announced that Black would miss 4–6 weeks after having surgery to repair a Meniscus tear in his knee.
 He returned to the lineup during the win against North Dakota State on November 15, 2015.

 Following the 2017–18 season, Black was named to the honorable mention All Big-10 team by both the coaches and media.